pluveto/flydav/README.md

 - [x] Different root directory for each user
 - [x] Different path prefix for each user
 - [x] Logging
+- [ ] SSL
+    - Work in progress
-- [ ] SSL - You can use a reverse proxy like Nginx to enable SSL.
+    - You can use a reverse proxy like Nginx to enable SSL.

 ## License